Keeping you Safe

 Don't Put You Health on Hold.
 Keep your Appointment.

-Beacon Hospital would like to reassure our patients that we are committed to maintaining continuity of care during all levels of Covid restrictions.
+Beacon Hospital would like to reassure our patients that we are committed to maintaining continuity of care throughout the Covid-19 pandemic.

 Covid-19 has transformed the delivery of health care.
 Traditionally crowded waiting areas now have spaced out seating, allocated time slots ensure less people arrive at the one-time, enhanced cleaning schedules (every door handle, lift button and chair sanitised throughout the day) have been implemented.